MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-validation-errors-and-warnings.md

 <tr class="even">
 <td align="left"><p><span id="1310_needs_extension_"></span><span id="1310_NEEDS_EXTENSION_"></span><strong>1310-1312: Incorrect section extension for a Needs directive</strong></p></td>
 <td align="left"><p>Needs directives effectively do a copy/paste of the needed section into the referencing section.
-As a baseline validation, the extension of the section is matched up.
+As a baseline validation, InfVerif compares the extension of the section.
 This means that a [DDInstall.Services] can only use the Needs directive on other [DDInstall.Services] sections.</p></td>
 </tr>

 <tr class="odd">